-Last but not least, for the third part of this research, the author has listed all the advantages of mediation.
-In general, this mediation actually has a good impact and brings many benefits to both countries.
+Last but not least, for the third part of this research, the researcher has listed all the advantages of mediation.
+In general, the mediation has a good impact and brings many benefits to both countries.
 The only thing that makes it difficult for this mediation to be implemented in both countries is because of the challenges that both countries need to overcome.
-Among the biggest challenges in mediation for both countries is the level of awareness among society for both countries is still at a low level.
+Among the biggest challenges in mediation for both countries is the level of awareness among society for both countries still at a low level.
 Not only that, as discussed before, the existing legislation is insufficient and too general.
-There is a lack of reading materials or studies related to mediation, especially related to mediation in dealing with family disputes.
-Therefore, the author hopes that the government or the parties involved take a proactive step to deal with these two challenges.
+There is a lack of reading materials or studies related to mediation.
+Therefore, the researcher hopes that the government or the parties involved take a proactive step to deal with these two challenges.